ami-az/ami-az.github.io/_posts/2015-09-12-fourth-post.md

 - If you need more guidance in doing this (yes you should tho) , get some help or you may contact me.

 <span class="image center"><img src="{{ 'assets/images/ssd.png' | relative_url }}" alt="For now, i’m using this SSD for my laptop (yes it does zoommm!)" /></span>
+For now, i’m using this SSD for my laptop (yes it does zoommm!)